Hafaykon/IT2901-bachelor/dashboard/TECHNICAL_README.md

 [Back to main README.md](../README.md)

 ## 1. Stack used

-The technology stack used is Django-React, and the database used is SQLite.
+The technology used for the backend is a combination of Django and Django Rest Framework (DRF) and SQLite.
+For the frontend, we have used React and Typescript.

 - The database file is located in [dashboard/db.sqlite3](dashboard/db.sqlite3)
 - The python files are located in [dashboard/api](dashboard/api)